richdevelopments/guitar_database/README.md

 ## UX
-My goal in the design was to make it as easy as possible to use the features of the site while striving for a minimalist design.
+My goal in the design was to make it as easy as possible to use the features of the site while striving for a minimalist, 80's design.

 The intended users of the project are as follows:
 - Users who are interested in guitars of all body types, makes and models.